-

 Why is “www.” required in front of some domains but not for other domains?

-In today’s internet landscape, “www.” isn’t actually required for most domains.
+The prefix “www.” isn’t actually required for most domains.
 Historically, it signified the “World Wide Web” subdomain, where web content resided on a server.
 However, over time, it became more of a convention than a necessity.
-Here’s the … Continue reading
+Here’s the breakdown: Why … Continue reading

 Posted in Ask David!, Domain Names